Summer Packet Information

 - Be college and career ready by the time they graduate high school.

-Any general questions concerning the mathematics department at North Hunterdon should be directed to Ms. Heather Hacker, department supervisor.
+Any general questions concerning the mathematics department at North Hunterdon should be directed to Mrs. Cheryl Vida, department lead teacher.